CONSTRUCTION TRADES

 Students learn how to build a house from the ground up!

-The house is a cooperative project with Computer Aided Drafting (CAD) in which the students design the blueprints for the house, and Electrical Trades students wire the home for electricity.
+The house is a cooperative project with Pre-Engineering students and understanding how civil work influences the foundation of your building structure and Electrical Trades students wiring the home for electricity.
 In fact, some students will choose to take both construction and electrical trades to increase their skills, employability, and starting salary.
 Others may choose to combine construction and drafting or start their own construction company.

 Building a home, as part of the curriculum, gives students a leg-up on someone beginning their training with a construction company.